Tusharr08/Transparent-Charity-System/README.md

 It was awesome working as a leader in this project.
 I learnt how Blockchains work giving me a clear understanding of the various moving pieces and concepts regarding Blockchain.
 I was able to contribute to a solidity contract and write tests for the same.
 I gained many useful skills related to management, leadership, team-work and also got to know a lot about my co-workers and mentors.
 It was fun working with them on this project.
 So, overall it was a huge success.

+Give a star if you like the project!

 ## 🔮Future scope
 * Verification for Beneficiaries can be more detailed.
 * Make the UI/UX even better.
 * Make an Andriod app for this idea.